Search as you type

 Perform a Search Using the

-}'This will search for titles starting with "Harry" using a
+multi_matchQuerycurl -s -u $ELASTIC_USER:$ELASTIC_PW \-H 'Content-Type: application/json' \-XGET $ELASTIC_ENDPOINT:9200/autocomplete/_search?pretty -d'{"size": 5,"query": {"multi_match": {"query": "Harry","type": "bool_prefix","fields": ["title","title._2gram","title._3gram","title._4gram","title._5gram"]}}}'This will search for titles starting with "Harry" using a

-query works well for autocomplete, as it allows partial matches and returns results that begin with the typed string. -
+bool_prefixquery.
+Thebool_prefixquery works well for autocomplete, as it allows partial matches and returns results that begin with the typed string. -

 Set Up an Interactive Autocomplete Search.
 Initialize the

-variable to hold user input:INPUT=''
+INPUTvariable to hold user input:INPUT='' -

 Next, set up an infinite loop to simulate real-time autocomplete searches as you type:

-variable, and sends a search query to Elasticsearch.
+INPUTvariable, and sends a search query to Elasticsearch.
 The results are updated in real-time based on the input. -

 Begin typing the film title.
 Keep in mind that the previous steps are set to display only "Harry Potter" films in the autocomplete.
 To test for other films, modify steps 5 and 9.